-DEADLINE EXTENDED!
-Medway Council are releasing more documents as part of their consultation, and the deadline for responses has been extended until 18th April.
+DEADLINE EXTENDED AGAIN!
+Medway Council have released more documents as part of their consultation, and the deadline for responses has been extended until the 30th May.
 Keep reading to find out how you can help to #SaveLodgeHill...

 What is Lodge Hill?